Skip to content

 • API key — Secret used to authenticate to the vendor.

-4. Save and wait until validation succeeds and the entry shows Healthy.
-If checks fail, verify key permissions, outbound network access to the vendor, proxy requirements, and clock skew.
+4. Save and wait until validation succeeds and the entry becomes available.
+If checks fail, verify key permissions, outbound network access to the vendor, the Base URL, proxy requirements, and clock skew.

-5. Add additional rows only if you need more providers exposed to AI Chat or to Routers.
+5. Add additional rows only if you need more providers exposed to Chat or to Routers.

 You now have at least one healthy provider.
-Optional next step: define routing (fallbacks, load balancing).
+Optional next step: add a routing rule for fallbacks and load balancing.

 Add allowed providers#